Blog > Amazon > Amazon 1P vs 3P: Benefits of Each and Why to Move From 1P to 3P

 • Full control over product presentation and branding, including which products are highlighted and marketed.

 • More control over inventory and what stays in stock.
 You won’t miss sales because products are sold out.
+As long as you stay on top of inventory, you can keep sales up.

 Drawbacks of selling 3P